Trump Hotels Had Lots Of Reservations That Had No Guests, Prompting House Investigation

 “That was the risk from Day One: foreign governments and others trying to seek favor because we know Trump pays attention to this….
 It’s an obvious attempt to curry favor with him,” Connolly added.

 Democratic Representative Ro Khanna, from California, is also a member of the House Oversight Committee.
-He said that even if no laws were broken, it still should be an issue for the American people as it reinforced big money in Washington.
+He said that even if no laws were broken, it still should have been an issue for the American people as it reinforced big money in Washington.

 “If true, at minimum, this suggests there is a culture of corruption that the administration has created,” Khanna claimed.